MarioSieg/soliton_engine/engine_assets/scripts/README.md

 - Use `print` to print debugdraw information

 ## Lua JIT
-Lunam engine uses LuaJIT, which is a Just-In-time compiler for Lua.<br>
+Soliton engine uses LuaJIT, which is a Just-In-time compiler for Lua.<br>
 This means that Lua code is compiled to machine code at runtime,<br>
 which makes it much faster than the standard Lua interpreter.<br>
 LuaJIT is also compatible with the standard Lua interpreter,<br>